 Derek Price is a director and editor from Ottawa, with his first foray into film being Digi60 in 2010.
 A late bloomer to the industry, Derek made the change from a career in business in 2012.
 Specializing in short-form narratives, Derek is the director and cinematographer of more than 30 short films, several of which have been shown around the world.
 He’s won the Best Director award at the 2014 Digi60 Filmmakers' Festival for his short film All That Remains, Best Artistic Director for the short film The Depths, and Best Micro-Short for the cine-poem Primary Colours.
 He is a cinematographer and editor for his Obscura Creative, and is also director of photography on several independent features.
 Derek is most recently working as a director and editor with Gusto Worldwide Media on long-form episodic food shows.

-Brendan Butt, Program Planning and Volunteers
+Brendan Butt, Volunteer and Outreach

 Brendan Butt is a Digi60 alum who has produced and directed several short films and is now excited to get on board to help grow the festival.
 He will be focusing on outreach, putting together some great workshops and assisting with the festival programming.
 He will be working with the Board and the Festival Coordinator to continue to build Digi60 as Ottawa’s longest running catch festival, bringing in recent participant experience and insight into the festival’s future growth.